 Special QE2 50th Clyde Boat trip to Titan Crane

-Join us on the 23rd of September, the day after the QE2 50th anniversary conference, for a very special, one-off return trip on the River Clyde to the Titan Crane and former site of John Brown’s Shipyard.
+On the 23rd of September, the day after the QE2 50th anniversary conference, we will be enjoying a very special, one-off return trip on the River Clyde to the Titan Crane and former site of John Brown’s Shipyard.

-You will join your fellow QE2 enthusiasts at the Science Centre (full details will be available nearer the time) to embark the catamaran Clyde Clipper.
+QE2 enthusiasts will meet at the Science Centre (full details will be sent to ticket holders nearer the time) to embark the catamaran Clyde Clipper.
 The Science Centre is a 20 minute (1 mile) walk from the Riverside Transport Museum and Tall Ship.

 We sail past the Tall Ship Glenlee and travel down the Clyde, before disembarking in Clydebank exactly at the spot where QE2 was launched in 1967.
 A live commentary will be given on board as we sail down the Clyde.

 Time will then be available to visit the Titan Crane before embarking the Clyde Clipper once more to sail back up the Clyde.
 On our return, we will pass by the Riverside Museum, before docking back at the Glasgow Science Centre, immediately opposite the Crowne Plaza Hotel.